lkesteloot/unsong/unsong.md

 “And what about you?
 Are you going to give up power in Colorado?
 Put down that ridiculous crown of yours?”

 “No,” admitted Jalaketu.
 “I have a mission.
 I don’t have enough time to do it the right way, so I’m going to do it the fast way.
-But if I ever finished, then…yes.
+But if I ever finished, then... yes.
 Yes, I would set Colorado free.”

 “I also have a mission,” said the Lady.
 “I protect dreams and stories.
 I also don’t always have enough time to do it right.”